davidpb90/davidpardob/content/home/gallery/index.md

 weight = 66  # Order that this section will appear.

 title = "Photos"
-subtitle = "Around the world"
+subtitle = "Trips around the world"
 +++

 {{< gallery >}}